muhammadsaadirfan/minibot/README.md

 Imagine robotics education is a vast ocean.
 The **Minibot** is your well-equipped vessel that takes you from the shallow waters of theory to the deep seas of autonomous navigation.
 The platform comes with comprehensive documentation that guides you through every wave and current you'll encounter.

 Yes, it might sound complex.
 But don't worry!
 This tutorial walks you through every single step—from selecting components to running autonomous navigation.
 We'll build everything modularly, so you can understand each subsystem before integrating the complete system.
-It's educational, it's practical, and honestly......it's the robot platform you wish existed when you started learning robotics!
+It's educational, it's practical, and honestly...it's the robot platform you wish existed when you started learning robotics!

 ![alt text](system.png)